If you’re over the age of 30, you probably don’t feel like you bounce back like you used to.

 4. Challenge Your Body

-The purpose behind exercise is to create a stimulus that will force the body to adapt so it’s ready when it happens again.
-Therefore, your exercise program needs to be challenging enough to stimulate an adaptation.
+The purpose behind exercise is to create a stimulus that will force the body to adapt, so it’s ready when it happens again.
+Therefore, your exercise program must be challenging enough to stimulate an adaptation.

 Then add some speed to your training program.
 Never moving fast is the best way to get slow.

-All of this points to the fact that if you want to be an athlete, you have to train like an athlete.
-Getting out of breath and lifting heavy things is the best way to fight the aging process, but that does come with an increase in workloads and intensity.
+All of this points to the fact that if you want to be an athlete, you must train like an athlete.
+Getting out of breath and lifting heavy things is the best way to fight the aging process, but that does come with an increase in workload and intensity.